benwiz/benwiz.github.io/README.md

   - Make background prettier
   - Add a title
   - Maybe get rid of Antarctica
-  - Filter bubbles by tag (probably using fuzzy search or a multi select)
+  - Filter bubbles by tag (probably using fuzzy search and/or a multi select)
   - Make mobile disclaimer pretty
+  - Draw connections to related cities